slsa-framework/slsa/docs/spec-stages.md

 stages the SLSA project uses and their meaning for readers and contributors.

-Every specification should prominently display a *Status of this document* section stating which stage the specification you are looking at is in.
+Every specification page should prominently display a *Status* section stating which stage the specification is in with a link to its definition.

 ## Working Draft